An anticyclotomic Euler system for adjoint modular Galois representations: Galois representations and Selmer groups

 Let $F/K$ be any finite extension and, for $v\mid p$ any prime of $F$ above $p$, define

 and

 and, for $\any\in\{{\rm bal},{\rm unb}\}$, put $\mathscr{F}_v^{\any}(V)=\mathscr{F}_v^{\any}(\Vrep)\cap V$ and $\mathscr{F}_v^{\any}(V')=\mathscr{F}_v^{\any}(\Vrep)\cap V'$.

 Fix $\Sigma$ any finite set of places of $K$ containing $\infty$ and the primes dividing $pN_gN_\psi$.
 With a slight abuse of notation, for any finite extension of $F/K$ we also denote by $\Sigma$ the set of places of $F$ lying over the places in $\Sigma$, and denote by $G_{F,\Sigma}$ the Galois group of the maximal extension of $F$ unramified outside $\Sigma$.
+Further, for any non-archimedean field $F_v$, we write $F_v^{\rm nr}$ for the maximal unramified extension of $F_v$.

 \begin{definition} Let $F/K$ be a finite extension, and for $M\in\{\Vrep,V,V'\}$ and $\any\in\{{\rm bal},{\rm unb}\}$ define the Selmer group ${\rm Sel}_\any(F,M)$ by

 where

 We call ${\rm Sel}_{\rm bal}(F,M)$ (resp. ${\rm Sel}_{\rm unb}(F,M)$) the \emph{balanced} (resp. \emph{unbalanced}) Selmer group. \end{definition}